- Helping Clients with Their Legal Challenges for over 30 Years

-Proven Counsel from Skilled Tampa Criminal Defense Lawyer
+Proven Counsel From Our Skilled Tampa Capital Felonies Lawyer

 In the Florida criminal justice system, no criminal offense is considered more serious than ones that qualify as a capital felony (or “life felony”).
 When individuals are convicted of these crimes, they are not only eligible to receive a life sentence, but the death penalty can be considered, as well.
 That is why it is so essential to face allegations as serious as these with proven, aggressive counsel by your side.